nobodyiscertain/sinatra-twitter-fetcher-api-v1.1/README.md

 ## Restrict Access
 =============================
-I would recommend restricting access to the app so your rate limits are compromised.
+I would recommend restricting access to the app so your rate limits aren't compromised.
 For example: You can restrict access by IP address.

 ```
 if request.ip == "123.456.678.99"